Today, we’ll be taking a closer look at the Yamaha DGX-660, a truly versatile keyboard with lots of impressive capabilities.

 The white keys have a glossy finish, while the black ones are matte, which will prevent fingers from slipping when they become moist.

 At the heart of the DGX-660 is Yamaha’s proprietary Pure CF sound engine.
-It’s the same sound source as used in the Yamaha P-115, the P-255, and pianos from the Arius line.
+It’s the same sound source as used in the Yamaha P-125, the P-255, and some Arius (YDP) models.

 The Pure CF reproduces the meticulously recorded sound of the Yamaha CFIIIS concert grand piano. * №1 Natural!
 Grand Piano sound on the DGX-660*